Leopoldo Moreau

 Leopoldo Raúl Guido Moreau (born 5 November 1946) is an Argentine journalist and politician.
-A prominent member of the Radical Civic Union throughout most of his career, Moreau later aligned himself with the administration of former president Cristina Fernández de Kirchner, breaking with his party, founding the National Alfonsinist Movement and becoming one of the most prominent Radicales K. He served in both houses of the Argentine National Congress uninterruptedly from 1983 to 2005, and has been a National Deputy since 2017.
+A prominent member of the Radical Civic Union throughout most of his career, Moreau later aligned himself with the administration of former president Cristina Fernández de Kirchner, breaking with his party, founding the National Alfonsinist Movement and becoming one of the most prominent Radicales K. He served in both houses of the Argentine National Congress uninterruptedly from 1983 to 2005, and again as a National Deputy from 2017 to 2025.
 He also briefly served as President of the Chamber of Deputies 1989.

 Early life and education

 Leopoldo Raúl Guido Moreau was born on 5 November 1946 in Rosario, in Santa Fe Province, but grew up in San Isidro, in the Greater Buenos Aires conurbation.
 His father was an engineer who worked in the Argentine Navy, and his grandfather was a jeweller.
 Both of Moreau's parents died when he was 14.

 He studied law at the University of Buenos Aires, though he dropped out in his fourth year and instead began working as a journalist.